 Instead of suggesting something fun, try to create a safe space where they can experience a sense of comfort and calm.

 Asking this question is like saying, “You should have been over it by now.”
-It’s something you don’t want to say to someone who’s already having a hard time going about his/her daily life.
+It’s something you don’t want to say to someone who’s already having a hard time going about their daily life.

 As an outside observer, it’s easy to see the light at the end of the tunnel.
-But when you’re dealing with something as debilitating as PTSD, all you can see are miles and miles of tunnel.
+But when you’re dealing with something as debilitating as PTSD, all you can see is miles and miles of tunnel.

 Post-traumatic stress disorder is a complicated condition with numerous emotional, psychological, and behavioral factors that affect one’s ability to perceive a better future.